XerolandRegent/unplug-suite/CONTRIBUTING.md

    - No telemetry or tracking
    - No data sent to external servers without explicit consent
    - Clear documentation of what happens to user data
+6. **Adhere to non-commercial requirements**:
+   - Do not add features intended for commercial use
+   - Ensure all code respects the CC BY-NC 4.0 license terms

 ## Adding a New Tool Checklist